-Expenditures that a district opts not to reimburse with FFFS funds should be claimed as state share on the respective claims and will be subject to state reimbursement to the extent of the district's FCBG allocation.
+Expenditures that a district opts not to reimburse with FFFS funds may be claimed as state share on the respective claims and will be subject to state reimbursement to the extent allowable against the district's FCBG allocation.

-For 2024-2025, FFFS funds dedicated to EAF foster care administration are to be used to reimburse expenditures made from October 1, 2024, through September 30, 2025, and claimed by March 31, 2026.
-After March 31, 2026, no changes to the amount of FFFS allocation dedicated to EAF foster care administration can be made.
+For FFY 2025-2026, FFFS funds dedicated to EAF foster care administration are to be used to reimburse expenditures made from October 1, 2025, through September 30, 2026, and claimed by March 31, 2027.
+After March 31, 2027, no changes to the amount of FFFS allocation dedicated to EAF foster care administration can be made.